 with support from the Richmond Pond Association

-PROPOSED CONCEPT – A “collector’s” history book with photos, reasonably priced, to be developed & published, with editor & printer yet to be determined.
-Financial/marketing plan is yet to be developed.
+PROPOSED CONCEPT – A “collector’s” history book with photos, reasonably priced, to be developed & published in spring 2021, with editor & printer yet to be determined.
+Financial/marketing plan is being developed.
 RPA would sell advertising/sponsorships, & RPA to provide “front money” for publishing, reimbursed by book sales.

-PROJECT GROUP - Gloria Morse, Holly Stover, Ken Kelly & Matthew Palardy
+PROJECT GROUP - Gloria Morse, Ken Kelly, & Holly Stover

 REQUEST FOR INFORMATION - The staff of both of the pond’s camps & the officers of the four pond community associations are asked to provide summaries of their histories & interesting anecdotes, in Word format, for possible inclusion.
 Please submit them to Ken Kelly at: firstname.lastname@example.org.